Xelus22/LoLSocWebpage/_posts/esports/2019-06-23-unsw-lolsoc-rumble-2019-players-to-watch-semifinals-edition.md

 By Kenzo “cso69’ Jeanson \[Publications Director\]
 & Adam “cso89” Felah \[Publications Subcom\]

-Special Thanks to Kelvin “Pokefans” Chow for further analysis and high-elo criticism.
+Special Thanks to Kelvin “Pokefans” Chow for further analysis and high-elo criticism and to TheDonwu for proving videos!!